A Generic Overview of Openshot Video Editor Old Version

 Overloading Projects

-A typical misstep in Openshot Video Editor Old Version is adding excess complexity:
+A typical misstep in Openshot Video Editor Old Version is adding too many effects:

 Ignoring Audio